 However, we noticed some pinkish tinting on parts of white or very light images.
 Printed images also appeared slightly less saturated than their original counterpart.
 It's worth noting that despite its limitations, the MFC-J4335DW performed well compared to the rest of our lineup.
 It was not the worst performer in this metric and can print average quality photos and graphics.
 We think the consumer that will find this printer most valuable will not be prioritizing photo and graphic quality.

 The MFC-J4335DW performed very well for an inkjet in the printing speed test, clocking in at eight duplex and 11 simplex pages per minute.

 While not the best of the best, these are very respectable times compared to the rest of our lineup and the market in general.

 The MFC-J4335DW stands out because the next fastest printer in our lineup has nearly double the estimated lifetime cost.
-Again, this is why we awarded this printer one of our Best Buy awards.
 While not lightning quick, the speed it demonstrates at its price point is fantastic.

 Should You Buy the Brother MFC-J4335DW?

 Although it's not the fastest printer and doesn't necessarily offer the best text or photo quality, or the perfect user interface, the MFC-J4335DW still presents a great overall value.
 Its performance per dollar is stellar compared to the other printers in our lineup.
 We think consumers who print a lot but don't need those prints to be perfect — like students or a home office — this model is a fantastic option in an affordable package.